 African Americans in Sports (SEP 373) presented a panel of five historical African-American pioneers during the November 13 class.
 Each panelist discussed his/her life story and elaborated on the historical, cultural and diversity differences from individual experiences

-The class heard from Shirley Robinson, the first African-American athlete to participate on the WVU Women’s tennis team.
-Robinson is currently working for WVU in the Advisory Council of Classified Employees (ACCE) program.
+The class heard from Shirley Robinson, the first African-American athlete to participate on the WVU Women’s tennis team, joining the team in 1981.
+Robinson currently works for the Office of the Provost as an administrative assistant for Undergraduate Academic Affairs.
+In addition, Robinson serves on the West Virginia Staff Council as the Advisory Council of Classified Employees representative.

 Morgantown native Charles C. Blue, Jr. lettered in both football and track all four years at Morgantown High School.
 During his time at WVU, Blue assisted in creating a positive and supportive environment for African-American students, faculty and staff.